Azure/azure-sdk-for-js/sdk/communication/communication-email/README.md

   sender: "sender@contoso.com",
   content: {
     subject: "This is the subject",
-    body: {
     plainText: "This is the body",
-    },
   },
   recipients: {
     toRecipients: [